Field Notes document the intellectual terrain behind my work.

 How decision logic, constraints, and refusal authority should be encoded before autonomy is deployed, rather than optimized after the fact.

-They do not represent commitments to build tools, pursue ventures, or commercialize research.
+These notes are not advice, recommendations, or execution guidance.
+They do not constitute products, deliverables, or commitments to commercialize research.
 They are not a substitute for formal decision governance or institutional engagement.

 Where ideas mature into applied work, that transition occurs explicitly through Sustainable Exploration.